Prasar Bharati: Archives – Preserving India’s history and culture

 In an interaction with All India Radio in January 1986, Sahitya Akademi Award winner and renowned poet Amrita Pritam stated that in popular culture, people often categorise Hinduism as one of the religions alongside Islam, Christianity, and others.
 However, she emphasised that in reality, Hinduism is not just a religion; rather, everyone born in Hindustan is a Hindu.

 This treasure trove is being digitised and made available on the Prasar Bharati Archives YouTube channel in the public interest for academic purposes.
 In addition to the content mentioned above, audio recordings of around 50 original Constituent Assembly speeches from 1946 to 1949 have been uploaded to this channel.

 Priceless recordings of maestros such as Ustad Bismillah Khan, MS Subbulakshmi, Begum Akhtar, M. Balamuralikrishna, and the epic Ramcharitmanas, among others, are part of the Prasar Bharati archives and are available at the counter at Akashvani Bhawan on Parliament Street in Delhi.

 Prasar Bharati Archives has made a significant contribution to the Pradhanmantri Sangrahalaya, inaugurated by PM Modi on 14 April 2022, providing about 206 hours of audio and 53 hours of video content.
 This includes key historical broadcasts such as Nehru's address to the Constituent Assembly (Tryst with Destiny), Broadcast to the Nation on the 1st Independence Day, Oath-taking ceremony, Inauguration of the Atomic Energy Establishment and Opening of the 1st Atomic Reactor, Declaration of Emergency, Address to the UN General Assembly, Non-Aligned Conference, Inauguration of Delhi Metro, and much more.

-Prasar Bharati Archives has created decade-wise YouTube playlists of rare audio-video content of historical, political, and cultural significance, starting from the 1930s to the 2000s.
-These playlists feature invaluable material that captures pivotal moments and milestones in India's history, offering a rich repository for academic and public interest.
+Prasar Bharati Archives has compiled decade-by-decade YouTube playlists of rare audio-video content from the 1930s to the 2000s.
+The playlists hold invaluable material capturing important moments in India's history for academics and the public alike.